MicrosoftDocs/win32/desktop-src/WmiSdk/removing-multiple-items-from-a-collection.md

 ---
-Description: 'If you attempt to remove more than one item in a collection, you may find that some items are not removed.'
+Description: If you attempt to remove more than one item in a collection, you may find that some items are not removed.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '7c82321e-059f-497c-8561-33c3e9306d41'
+ms.assetid: 7c82321e-059f-497c-8561-33c3e9306d41
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Removing Multiple Items from a WMI Collection
+title: Removing Multiple Items from a WMI Collection ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Removing Multiple Items from a WMI Collection